tanjoven/lagncrash-ctf-writeups/readme.md

 ### Solution

-First thing that I noticed is that the description said "Signal" ... with the whole [whatsapp privacy thing](https://www.theguardian.com/technology/2021/jan/24/whatsapp-loses-millions-of-users-after-terms-update) that went on a while back and people moving to the Signal app, this gave me a clue.
+First thing that I noticed is that the description said "Signal" ... with the whole [whatsapp privacy thing](https://www.theguardian.com/technology/2021/jan/24/whatsapp-loses-millions-of-users-after-terms-update) that went on a while back and people moving to the Signal app, this gave me a clue:

 Searching up "signal sqlite keychain" on google, I managed to find something that seems to be very promising: [HowTo-decrypt-Signal.sqlite-for-IOS by Magpol](https://github.com/Magpol/HowTo-decrypt-Signal.sqlite-for-IOS)
 > Signal is storing the DB-key in the keyvalue "GRDBDatabaseCipherKeySpec" ...
 The Key and value are then stored in the keychain.